Evolution and Instability of Bogoliubov Fermi Surfaces under Zeeman Field

 {\it Conclusion}--- In this paper, we have theoretically investigated the evolution and instability of BFS in the spherical $j=3/2$ model under the Zeeman field.
-Although our findings are based on specific model parameters, they are expected to capture the general qualitative behavor of BFS.
 The application of the Zeeman field leads to significant growth of the BFS, particularly for those with a large weight of the $j_z=\pm 3/2$ component.
-The evolution of the BFS under the Zeeman field can be observed by spectroscopic methods such as ARPES.
-From our calculations of bogolon correlation functions, if an additional phase transition occurs in the superconducting phase, it is likely to be a chiral $p$-wave bogolon pairing state rather than a density-wave-type state.
-This chiral $p$-wave bogolon pairing state, coexisting with the chiral $d$-wave superconducting state, involves spontaneous inversion symmetry breaking.
+Such evolution of the BFS can be observed by spectroscopic methods such as ARPES.
+Furthermore, the Pauli susceptibility shows a discontinuous-like behavior just below the transition temperature under zero field due to spontaneous magnetization.
+In addition, from our calculations of bogolon correlation functions, if an additional phase transition occurs in the superconducting phase, it is likely to be a chiral $p$- or $f$-wave bogolon pairing instability rather than Pomeranchuk instability.
+This chiral $p\,(f)$-wave bogolon pairing state, coexisting with the chiral $d$-wave superconducting state, involves spontaneous inversion symmetry breaking.
 In this state, the torus-shaped BFS near the $k_z=0$ plane is gapped, while the BFS near the $k_z$ axis remains intact.
 Investigating the effects of magnetic fields on materials with BFS presents an interesting challenge for future research.

 {\it Acknowledgments}--- { We are grateful to S. Hoshino and T. Miki for their useful comments.
-This work was supported by KAKENHI Grants No.~19H01842, No.~19H05825, and JST SPRING, No.~JPMJSP2101.}
+This work was supported by KAKENHI Grants No.~19H01842, No.~19H05825, No.~23K25827, No.~24K01333 and JST SPRING, No.~JPMJSP2101. }